alex6970/Web_scraper/README.md

 ## About the project

-Web scraper that retrieves all the data (brand, description, color, ..) of the items of a category on the Zalando site.
-The data is cleaned, put in a dataframe and transferred to a csv file.
+Simple webscraper script that retrieves all the data (brand, description, colour, ..) of the items of a category in the Zalando website.
+The data is cleaned, placed in a dataframe and transferred to a csv file.

 <br>